 Similarly, the relationship between company health and returns causes problems for fund trustees.
 Expected equity returns tend to be highest when economic prospects look bleak, and lowest when economic prospects look bright.
 Trustees often move in the opposite direction.
 When economic prospects worsen, share prices drop and trustees want to reduce their equity commitments.
-They wish to increase equity commitments when economic prospects look bright.
-The market has already discounted those prospects, so the timing of the equity commitment lowers average returns.
+However, they wish to increase equity commitments when economic prospects look bright.
+This timing lowers average returns.

 Asset Allocation: The Essence of Portfolio Management

-Academic research points to asset allocation as the main emphasis of portfolio management.
+Asset allocation is the main emphasis of portfolio management.
 Expected portfolio returns are shaped by how much is invested in shares versus fixed interest.
-The fixed interest expected return is largely a function of the maturity and quality decisions.
+The fixed interest expected return is largely a function of maturity and quality decisions.
 The share portfolio expected return depends on the proportions invested in international versus domestic shares, in value versus growth shares, and in small capital versus large cap shares.

 Once an asset mix is established, investing is less stressful.
-There is no second-guessing of the manager because a passive fund always provides the return of an asset class within tight tolerances.
-There is no anxiety about market forecasting because the proportion of the portfolio invested in each fund remains fixed.
+There is no second-guessing of the manager because a passive fund always provides the return of an asset class within tight tolerances, and no anxiety about market forecasting because the proportion of the portfolio invested in each fund remains fixed.

 In summary, logic and empirical evidence overwhelmingly favour an investment approach based on asset class funds.